 From the earlier chapter, you have got the idea of what a distributed Database management system is?
 In this chapter, you will be learning about the opposite of the previous concept and potentially more simplified version of data distribution provided by a replication server that holds the replication of data to remote sites.
 Every main database vendor has an imitation solution of one kind or another.
 Furthermore, many non-database vendors also offer substitute ways for replicating data.

 It is the process of repetition and upholding database objects such as relations, where numerous databases that make up a distributed database system.
-Changes done at one site are captured and stored locally before being forwarded and applied at each of database’s remote locations.
-Replication employs distributed database technology for sharing data among various sites but a replicated database and a distributed database have some differences between them.
+Changes done at one site are captured and stored locally before being forwarded and applied at each of the database's remote locations.
+Replication employs distributed database technology for sharing data among various sites, but a replicated database and a distributed database have some differences between them.
 In a distributed database, data is available at different locations, but a particular relation has to reside at only one location.

 Advantages of replication